 Logan Jackson Awarded Rhodes Scholarship

-Logan Jackson, CEE'16, is the first Northeastern University student to win the Rhodes Scholarship, which is one of the most prestigious awards an undergraduate in the country can receive.
+Logan Jackson, E’16, civil engineering, is the first Northeastern University student to win the Rhodes Scholarship, which is one of the most prestigious awards an undergraduate in the country can receive.
+View her video story.

 Source: News @ Northeastern

 Northeastern University senior Logan Jackson has been named a Rhodes scholar, the first time in university history one of its students has received the prestigious scholarship.